develop4/tomcat-extension/README.md

 **Provided Decoders**

 The following Decoders are provided as examples in the 'uk.co.develop4.security.utils.decoders package'.
+The namespace prefix is defied as "schema:sub-schema://" with the sub-schema element being optional.

+e.g. In the case where multiple RSA Private keys are in use the sub-schema namespace part can be used to identify the key to be used "rsa:key1://", or "rsa:key2://".

 ```
 | Decoder | Prefix | Functionality